WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Overall Performance}

-To intuitively observe the performance of WaLi, we compared among ground truth speech, raw data from the pressure sensor, and reconstructed speech by WaLi, shown in Fig. \ref{fig:comparison}.
-We can see that the frequency components above 250 Hz are absent in the pressure sensor data (see Fig. \ref{fig:comparison}(b)) as we use a sampling frequency of 0.5 kHz in DPS at this time.
+To \textit{intuitively} observe the performance of WaLi, we compare among ground truth speech, raw data from the pressure sensor, and reconstructed speech by WaLi (see Fig. \ref{fig:comparison}).
+The frequency components above 250 Hz are absent in the pressure sensor data (see Fig. \ref{fig:comparison}(b)) as we use a sampling frequency of 0.5 kHz in DPS at this time.
 The ground truth audio is sampled at 8 kHz (4 kHz bandwidth), shown in Fig. \ref{fig:comparison}(a).
 From Fig. \ref{fig:comparison}(c), we can see that the high-frequency components are reconstructed up to 4 kHz by WaLi.
 The reconstructed spectrogram shows a high similarity to the ground truth one.

-Moreover, to quantitatively measure WaLi's performance, we vary the sampling frequency of the pressure sensor on three scales, such as 500 Hz, 1 kHz, and 2 kHz.
-We reconstruct the audio to 8 kHz upsampling, to evaluate WaLi for high upsampling ratios \cite{liu2022neural}.
-The detailed comparison is shown in Table \ref{table:BWEwithdiff_freq}, which shows the average value of the metrics over all the test speakers.
-The reconstructed audio by WaLi achieves a 2.78x improvement in LSD (i.e., 3.45 vs 1.24), 2.11x increase in NISQA-MOS (i.e., 0.84 vs 1.78), 1.4x increase in SI-SDR (i.e., 6.24 vs 8.78), 1.73x increase in PESQ (i.e., 0.87 vs 1.51), and 1.05x increase in STOI (i.e., 0.71 vs 0.75) between the raw pressure data and the reconstructed audio for 500 Hz sampling frequency.
+Moreover, to \textit{quantitatively} measure WaLi's performance, we vary the sampling frequency of the pressure sensor on three scales -- 500 Hz, 1 kHz, and 2 kHz.
+We reconstruct the audio to 8 kHz, to evaluate WaLi for high upsampling ratios \cite{liu2022neural}.
+Table \ref{table:BWEwithdiff_freq} shows the results \mycolor{for three industry-used DPSs -- SDP810-125PA, SDP810-500PA, and SETRA264 -- for \textit{combined} 8.33-hour HVAC data and VCTK dataset.
+Table \ref{table:BWEwithdiff_freq} indicates that WaLi's performance does not vary for different sensors.} WaLi achieves a 2.78x improvement in LSD (i.e., 3.45 vs 1.24), 2.11x increase in NISQA-MOS (i.e., 0.84 vs 1.78), 1.4x increase in SI-SDR (i.e., 6.24 vs 8.78), 1.73x increase in PESQ (i.e., 0.87 vs 1.51), and 1.05x increase in STOI (i.e., 0.71 vs 0.75) between the raw pressure data and the reconstructed audio for 500 Hz sampling \mycolor{for SDP810-125PA.}

-Please also note that the metrics improve for 2-8 kHz compared to 1-8 kHz and 0.5-8 kHz because for 2-8 kHz the upsampling ratio is around 4, for 1-8 kHz the upsampling ratio is 8, and for 0.5-8 kHz the upsampling ratio is 16.
+Please also note that the metrics are more improved for 2-8 kHz compared to 1-8 kHz and 0.5-8 kHz because for 2-8 kHz, the upsampling ratio is around 4, for 1-8 kHz the upsampling ratio is 8, and for 0.5-8 kHz the upsampling ratio is 16.
 The lower the upsampling ratio, the greater the performance gain for the reconstruction model.